 Start by thinking about what your game actually does.
 What does it look like?
 How do you actually play it?
-What will make it fun, interesting, or relevant to the player?
+What make it fun, interesting, or relevant to the player?
 Describe Your Game In a couple of sentences describe the game you are going to build and how it will work.
-The deaphe of contented the game year are going to baile and new it will work.
+Draw Your Game Draw a quick sketch of how your game will work.
+Who are the characters.
+What does the background look like?
+How do things move?
+Label things to make them more clear.